 Cellulase refers to a group of enzymes which, acting together, hydrolyze cellulose.
-It has been reviewed by Emert et al. (1974) and Whitaker (1971).

-Characteristics of the Cellulase Complex from Trichoderma reesei:
+The Cullulase Complex from Trichoderma reesei:

 The Trichoderma reesei complex is a true cellulase in the most rigid sense, being able to convert crystalline, amorphous, and chemically derived celluloses quantitatively to glucose.
 It has been established that: a) the system is multi-enzymatic; b) that at least three enzyme components are both physically and enzymatically distinct; and c) that all three components play essential roles in the overall process of converting cellulose to glucose (King and Vessal 1969).

-Optimum pH: Varies with the substrate in the range 4.2 - 5.2.
+Optimal pH: Varies with the substrate in the range 4.2 - 5.2.